Econtech/-Econometric-textbook-stata-replication/README.md

 # Econometric-textbook-stata-replication

-Hello everyone, I've been replicating figures and tables in some well-known econometrics textbooks using stata here to help you learn basic to advance stata programming in econometric.
+Hello everyone, I've been replicating figures and tables in some well-known econometrics textbooks using stata here.
+This is a wonderful practice for me and I hope my files can help you learn econometrics with stata.

 ## [Mostly Harmless Econometrics](http://www.mostlyharmlesseconometrics.com/)
 Book Author: Joshua D. Angrist and Jörn-Steffen Pischke

 ### Dataset and replication files
 Most of the datasets and some of the replication programs come from [MHE Data Archive](http://economics.mit.edu/faculty/angrist/data1/mhe) and [Angrist Data Archive](http://economics.mit.edu/faculty/angrist/data1/data).
 I also reference the replication files of [vikjam](https://github.com/vikjam/mostly-harmless-replication).
-His work is amazing but I still find mistakes and update them in my replications.
+His work is amazing but I still find mistakes and update them in my replication.
+My replication is not complete either but I'll try my best to fill the gap along my learning path.

 #### Chapters
 ##### Preliminaries